ariamousavifar/consistency-checker/README.md

 [![license](https://img.shields.io/badge/license-Apache--2.0-green)](LICENSE)

-**Finds logical contradictions in a document by translating its claims into formal logic and proving inconsistency — including conflicts that span several statements.**
+**Finds logical contradictions in a document by translating its claims into formal logic and proving inconsistency.
+Including conflicts that span several statements.**

 Give it a text file.
 It extracts every claim, translates each into first-order logic, and hands the result to the Z3 theorem prover.
 What comes back is not a